-With floured hands take small amounts of the dough, form balls about the size of a walnut, flatten them with your palms and place them on the prepared baking trays.
-If you use a convection/fan oven you will be able to bake both trays of cookies at the same time.
+- Form cookies: With floured hands, take small amounts of the dough, form balls about the size of a walnut, flatten them with your palms, and place them on the prepared baking trays.

-If using a regular oven which only allows you to bake one tray of cookies at a time, place the remaining cookie dough in the fridge while the first batch of cookies is in the oven.
-In this case the temperature should be of 200 degrees Celsius/ 400 degrees Fahrenheit.
+- Bake: In a convection/fan oven, you will be able to bake both trays of cookies simultaneously.
+In a regular oven which only allows you to bake one tray of cookies at a time, place the remaining cookie dough in the fridge while the first batch of cookies is in the oven.

-Zest and juice the orange.
-Mix the orange juice with the icing sugar to obtain an icing which can be drizzled.
+- Make orange icing: Zest and juice the orange.
+Mix the orange juice with the icing sugar to obtain an icing that can be drizzled.
 Depending on how much juice your orange has released you might need to add a little more icing sugar or a little water to the mixture to give it the right consistency.

-Drizzle the icing all over the cookies and sprinkle them with orange zest and chopped walnuts.
-Allow to set before serving.
+- Drizzle the icing all over the cookies and sprinkle them with orange zest and chopped walnuts.
+Allow setting before serving.